StackExchange/dnscontrol/docs/_providers/bind.md

 dnscontrol get-zones --format=nameonly - BIND all
 ```

-If `filenameformat` is defined, the code makes a simple guess at
+If `filenameformat` is defined, `dnscontrol` makes an guess at which
-filenames but doesn't try to hard to get it right, which is
+filenames are zones but doesn't try to hard to get it right, which is
 mathematically impossible in all cases.
 Feel free to file an issue if
 your format string doesn't work.
+I love a challenge!

 # FYI: SOA Records